jmynes/TxtDir/README.md

 	s	Set dir:		Prompts the user to choose a new root directory q	Quit:			Quits and prints Goodbye!

+## Unimplemented Commands:

+	e	Execute:		Executes core function of txtDir f	File:			Prompts user for plan.txt if not set in path n	New:			Prompts user to write new plan.txt in set path

 ## Execution Example

 ```